Table of Contents

 When htparser starts, it will first begin listening to all ports specified by PORTSPEC.
 Once all ports have been bound successfully, it will fork off and start the root handler specified by ROOT, searching the PATH environment variable if necessary, and passing it all the ARGS as command-line arguments.
 Only after that will htparser do any daemonizing or chrooting as specified by options.

 The root handler must be a persistent program as specified in ashd(7).
-If the handler program exits, htparser will exit too.
+If the handler program exits, htparser will exit too, following the procedure described below under SIGNALS.

 PORTSPEC is given in the form